mlswg/mls-protocol/draft-barnes-mls-protocol.md

-This means that a Ratchet tree in the following state, where A has updated last, will be updated by C in such a way way that only the contribution from C will be kept in the new root node.
+This means that a Ratchet tree in the following state, where A has updated last, will be updated by C in such a way way that only the contribution from C will be propagated to root node.

 ~~~~~
         H(H(C'))